 During each lesson, formative assessment takes place and feedback is given both throughout the lesson and when reviewing books.
 Where appropriate, next steps and misconceptions will be addressed through verbal and written feedback, although this will often be built into the next lesson so children have the opportunity to practice and apply the skills.
 Staff constantly use their assessments to inform planning to enable all children to progress.
 Year teams will work together weekly to agree the next steps for children by discussing learning and reviewing the outcomes in books.

 At the end of each term, a summative teacher assessment is made and data is analysed to also support with planning and intervention.
 The end of the academic year sees children sit end of year group papers to monitor children’s standardised scores and to support with measuring progress and impact.
 Year 6 children will sit the end of key stage two statutory assessments and they will have an opportunity to practice these and monitor their progress prior to the test.

-These factors ensure that we are able to maintain high standards, with achievement at the end of key stage to well above the national average and a high proportion of children demonstrating greater depth.
+These factors ensure that we are able to maintain high standards, with achievement at the end of key stage two to well above the national average and a high proportion of children demonstrating greater depth.
 See the assessment page on the school website for further information on our results.